-Always keep your tiles inside, so they do not fade or discolor from sunshine or high humidity exposure.
+Keep your tiles inside so they do not fade or discolor from sunshine or high humidity exposure.
 Make sure you never stack anything on top of the tiles, as it could cause damage that may not be visible.

 Now that you know how to care for ceramic art tiles, it is time to enjoy your home with beautiful artwork adorning your walls and surfaces.
-It doesn’t matter if these pieces are made of glass or ceramic-as long as you have something lovely to look.
+It doesn’t matter if these pieces are made of glass or ceramic-as long as you have something lovely to look at.

 Selling Tile Art – What Artists Need To Know

 How to Care for Fine Art Prints: The Complete Guide